Immensely Wrong Proposed Legal Ethics Opinion: "Replying All to an Email when the Opposing Party is Copied"

 BY JOHN CROUCH

 My comments to the state bar ethics committee about their proposed advisory opinion which said that if a lawyer emails you and cc's his or her client, it's OK for you to "reply all" because the cc gives you "implied consent" to communicate with the opposing client.
+The opinion was later issued, with some changes but the same bottom line, by the Virginia Supreme Court.

 Draft LEO 1897’s reasons for having a bright-line rule about replying-all to opposing clients are excellent, and well put.
 But the bright-line rule should be against communicating with represented opposing parties, not for it: Simply “reply” instead of “reply all.”
 And “consent … means actual consent.”
 (Kentucky Bar Association Ethics Opinion KBA E-442 (2017), citing New York City LEO 2009-1 (2009)).